Unnatural Acts in Romans 1:26-27

 The Wisdom of Solomon

-Although we may not hold them to the same level of inspiration and authority as the rest of the canon, we can still learn from them.
+Although Christians have never held them to the same level of inspiration and authority as the rest of the canon, we can still learn from them.
 We can especially gain insight into the history and mindset of the Jewish community around the time of Paul since the books were written close to this time.